burtlo/xcode-snippets/README.md

 * stub - stub method
 * stubandreturn - stub with return
-* expect - expect method
+* expectvoid - expect method
 * expectandreturn - expect with return
+* expectwithblock - expect with a block